ld100/goblet/README.md

 `util` packages consists of many (not always related) subpackages:

-* environment − global environment object for holding configuration and DB handles.
-Currently used mostly as a GORM DB handler.
 * hash − different hash utils, for example base64 operations.
 * log − Logrus library wrapper to be used in all parts of the app for logging.
 * securerandom − Golang's copy of Ruby's securerandom package.
 Used mostly for UUIDs generation.